vib-bic-training/Reproducibility_RDM/input/README.txt

 5. License = CC-BY-4.0

 6. Publication
-This readme file is associated to the publication "What we can learn from deep space communication for reproducible BioImage analysis"
+This readme file is associated to the publication "What we can learn from deep space communication for reproducible BioImaging and data analysis"